wearehumblebee/styled-components-breakpoint/README.md

 #### breakpoint.m.down

-In contrast to `breakpoint.up`, `breakpoint.down` goest does the opposite direction and returns a `max-width` media query.
-Using this in it's place would result in the media query `@media only screen and (max-width: 768px)`.
+In contrast to `breakpoint.up`, `breakpoint.down` goes the opposite direction and returns a `max-width` media query.
+The example below would return the media query `@media only screen and (min-width: 768px)`.

 ```javascript
 const Button = styled.button`